-As with any medicine, using Eviana may cause side effects in some users.
+Like with all medicines, using Eviana may cause side effects in some users.
 Do not be alarmed by this list of side effects; you may not experience any of them.

 The following diseases are reported more often in women using HRT compared to women not using HRT: